The

 Visitor’s Guide to Minneapolis, MN

-Featuring authentic Italian food, including stuffed and thin crust pizzas, filling sandwiches, savory pastas, fresh salads and more, we have something for everyone.
+Featuring authentic Italian food, including stuffed and thin-crust pizzas, filling sandwiches, savory pasta, fresh salads and more, we have something for everyone.
 Whether you’re a new resident or a tourist, start getting familiar with everything Minneapolis has to offer by making Giordano’s the first stop on your list of must-visit attractions.
+Afterward, wash it down with a local craft beer at Lake & Irving on West Lake Street.

 Enjoy Your Stay in Uptown Minneapolis